semgrep/semgrep-docs/docs/semgrep-appsec-platform/bitbucket-data-center-pr-comments.md

 <CommentTriggers />

-## Bitbucket tokens

-To integrate Semgrep comments into Bitbucket Data Center, you must provide a workspace access token.

-## Create and add a workspace access token

-1. Create a workspace access token in Bitbucket with **Read** and **Write** permissions for pull requests.
-Follow the instructions in [Create a workspace Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/) in Bitbucket documentation.
-2. Add the workspace access token as a workspace variable with the **Secured** option.

-Continue setting up Bitbucket PR comments by finishing the rest of this guide.

 ## Enable PR comments in Bitbucket

 ### Prerequisites

-- In addition to finishing the previous steps in your deployment journey, it is recommended to have completed a **full scan** on your **default branch** for the repository in which you want to receive comments.
+In addition to finishing the previous steps in your deployment journey, it is recommended that you complete a **full scan** on your **default branch** for the repository in which you want to receive comments.
-- You must have a Bitbucket Cloud **workspace access token** or a **repository access token**.
+- You must have a Bitbucket Data Center HTTP access token.
+Ensure that the [token HTTP access token that you create](https://confluence.atlassian.com/bitbucketserver/http-access-tokens-939515499.html) has been granted **Project write** permissions.
+You'll provide this token to your CI provider during the setup process.

 ### Confirm your Semgrep account's connection